Adyen/adyen-flutter/README.md

 <br>

 ### Card Component with Sessions flow:
-1. From your server, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
+1. From your backend, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
 The response contains:
-- `sessionData`: the payment session data you need to pass to your front end.
+- `sessionData`: the payment session data.
 - `id`: a unique identifier for the session data.
 - The request body.

-Put these into a `sessionResponse` object and pass it to your client app.
+Pass these values to your app.

 2. Create the `CardComponentConfiguration`.
 ```dart